kdboudreau/cordova-biometrics/README.md

-# testing cordova app creation
+# cordova app with biometrics

 this is my basic cordova app